Church of San Agustín, Lima

-The Basilica and Convent of San Agustín (Basílica Menor y Convento de San Agustín) is a Catholic temple located at the junction of the fourth block of Jirón Camaná (Lartiga Street) with the second block of Jirón Ica (San Agustin Street), a few blocks from the main square of the city of Lima, forming part of its historic centre.
+The Basilica and Convent of San Agustín (Basílica Menor y Convento de San Agustín) is a Catholic temple located at the junction of the fourth block of Jirón Camaná (Lartiga Street) with the second block of Jirón Ica (formerely San Agustin Street), a few blocks from the main square of the city of Lima, forming part of its historic centre.

-Since its foundation, it has been run by the Augustinian friars, and belongs to the Province of Our Lady of Grace of Peru.
+Since its foundation, it has been run by the Augustinian friars, and belongs to the Augustinian order's Province of Our Lady of Grace of Peru.
 A square of the same name is located across the street.

 History

-Its construction occupies the same place since its foundation, which occurred in 1573, has been rebuilt several times due to earthquakes that occurred in Lima, and also because of the extensions and the rugged Peruvian political life.
-One of the biggest events was the rebuilding of the church after the devastating 1746 Lima-Callao earthquake that left damage to the structure and resulted in a restoration in 1751 of it.
+The church was established in 1573, but it has been rebuilt several times due to the earthquakes which have occurred in Lima, and also because of the extensions and the rugged Peruvian political life.
+One of the biggest events was the rebuilding of the church after the devastating 1746 Lima-Callao earthquake which caused significant damage to the structure.
+The building was restored in 1751.

-In 1908 the tower was demolished.
+The tower was demolished in 1908.

 Overview

-The facade is a Churrigueresque baroque architectural overloaded with ornaments, carved in stone, which was completed in 1710, consists of three blocks and three bodies, being the central street of the first body which houses the door through which enters the enclosure.
+The facade is a Churrigueresque baroque architectural design overlaid with ornaments, carved in stone.
+This was completed in 1710, consists of three blocks and three bodies, being the central street of the first body which houses the door through which enters the enclosure.
 On this one has a vertical arc cornice, be determinative feature original of Peruvian Baroque architecture.
-In the niches of the facade are ten images in addition to St. Augustine is the center.
+In the niches of the facade are ten images, in addition to one of St. Augustine in the center.

 Its importance is that it is also one of the two Churrigueresque facades left in Lima, together the facade of the Basilica of La Merced.
-Of the ancient temple, has only been the frontispiece and the side walls.
+Only been the frontispiece and the side walls from the original church remain.